The complexity approach is an evidence-based speech therapy treatment for young kids with phonological disorders

 When I was in graduate school, the treatment approaches I learned about for speech sound disorders consisted of the Cycles Approach and the traditional, Van Riper approach.
 That's pretty much it!

 But since then, new ideas have come along.
-And when there's evidence to back them, it's time to add new tricks to my tool kit.
+And when there's evidence to back them, it's time to add to my tool kit.
 I've had to do this with contrastive intervention approaches and am very glad I did.
 You can check out my post on them here; it has helpful information and resources for you to use to implement them.

 Here's a cool thing you may not be aware of: ASHA has a page of "evidence maps" here; they aggregate the latest evidence on a variety of topics that you can search.
 If you look up the complexity approach, you'll see that there is a ton of research supporting the effectiveness of this approach.
 In a continuing ed course I took about the complexity approach by Holly Storkel, she called it "the most evidence-based tool you're not using."